 While PCDA is suitable for ground-based lab measurements, it is insufficiently robust for ballooning, which requires autonomous, remote control and the ability to access all the housekeeping information.
 To add automated control to the PCDA software, a software control layer was written in LabVIEW, using a Dynamic Data Exchange (DDE) link between the LabVIEW program and PCDA.
-Unfortunately, the DDE link was only oneway, that is, LabVIEW could send commands to PCDA, but not receive any information from it.
+Unfortunately, the DDE link only allowed for one-way information exchange-to be exact, LabVIEW could send commands to PCDA, but not receive any information from it.
 This caused problems creating control software that is robust and reliable: intelligent decision-making on the part of the LabVIEW software was next to impossible.
 For example, if signal levels were too low, PCDA could not record data and would give no indication that it had stopped recording.
 (This particular problem was solved by monitoring the filenames written to the hard drive and if the expected filename did not exist, re-sending the scan command, but PCDA could not be forced to record data under low-signal conditions.)